Assemblage (composition): Remix

-Assemblage and plagiarism
+Patchwriting

 A central characteristic of assemblages is the challenge to established notions of originality.
 Johnson-Eilola and Selber claim that the traditional distinction between original and plagiarized work is that original work is superior in terms of creative effort and is not derivative.
 They further assert that such a distinction is based upon outdated notions of "the lone genius" and is no longer practical in an academic setting.
 While they concede that "teachers no longer evaluate writing completely as an isolated, decontextualized artifact," Johnson-Eilola and Selber maintain "at least one set of social forces suggests to students that using citations and quotations from source materials will be valued less than their own original text, a situation that may encourage them to conceal their sources."
 While the current system of academic evaluation allows, and actually calls, for citation of source materials, Johnson-Eilola and Selber find that the placement of value on original work encourages students to hide sources in an attempt to demonstrate original thought.
 The emphasis on original work, according to Johnson-Eilola and Selber, may actually contribute to plagiarism.
 The authors believe that the emphasis on original work is unnecessary because "rhetorical purposes can be addressed in context by either original or borrowed/quoted texts without a hierarchy of distinction between the two."

 Johnson-Eilola and Selber assert that despite shifting attitudes in academia, work produced by students at the scholastic and collegiate level is still evaluated in terms of its originality.
 They find fault with the current evaluative process for two reasons.
 First, the authors find that evaluating students for their originality is "increasingly unrealistic in our postmodern age" as this method is based on antiquated ideas of creativity.
 Second, they treat the idea of isolating a student's unique composition from the inspiring source materials as unrealistic and futile.
 For Johnson-Eilola and Selber, the ability to effectively contribute to academic or social discourse is what makes an assemblage valuable, not its "originality."
 Rather than claiming originality is not to be valued, the authors see it as fundamentally problematic and misleading as an evaluative concept.
 They suggest that academic evaluation be reconsidered with a new emphasis on affect: "What if the 'final' product a student produces—a text—is not concerned with original words or images on a page or screen but concerned primarily with assemblages of parts?
 Importantly, in this reconception, the assemblages do not distinguish primarily between which parts are supposed to be original and which have been found and gathered from someplace else; assemblages are interested in what works, what has social effects."
 In this model, the role of intertextuality is recognized as central to the composition of "new" material.